Exposing an hospital and government cover-up

 How one woman’s needless death led to a nation-wide movement to prevent ‘death as a result of hospital care’.

-Lorraine Long founded Medical Error Action Group (MEAG) in August 1996 after a two-year battle to uncover the circumstances of her mother’s death at Melbourne’s Alfred Hospital.
-June Long had been admitted after an asthma attack in June 1994 and died 14 hours later.
+Lorraine Long founded the Medical Error Action Group (MEAG) in August 1996 after a two-year struggle to uncover the circumstances of her mother’s death at Melbourne’s Alfred Hospital.
+June Long was admitted after an asthma attack in June 1994 and 14 hours later she was dead; not from asthma, but from medical malpractice.

-Compounding the shock of June’s sudden, needless death were the cover-ups, hostility from hospital administrators and evidence that hospital lawyers tried to intimidate doctors from giving evidence at an inquest.
+Compounding the shock of June’s sudden, needless death were the cover-ups, puzzling hostility from hospital administrators, unconscionable conduct to thwart the Long Family and Coroner, and evidence hospital lawyers tried to intimidate doctors from giving evidence at inquest.
+Two doctors took sudden “sabbaticals” to avoid giving evidence.

-After two years the State Coroner of Victoria Graeme Johnstone found that Melbourne’s Alfred Hospital contributed to June Long’s death.
+After two years the State Coroner of Victoria, His Honour Graeme Johnstone, found that Melbourne’s Alfred Hospital contributed to June Long’s death.
 Coroner Johnstone observed, ‘Unfortunately, there is no evidence that the lessons learnt by similar internal review processes are generally recorded and distributed throughout the hospital/medical system’ … and … ‘it is essential that all serious incidents involving iatrogenic injury/death be internally examined at hospital level’.
-June’s death is formally defined as iatrogenic, that is, caused by medical therapy, especially of complications from treatment.
+June Long’s death is formally recorded as iatrogenic.

 Seeds of action sown

-Two years passed from June Long’s death and the coroner’s finding.
+Two years passed from June Long’s death before the Coroner’s finding.
+The investigation was interrupted by the Port Arthur Massacre, Tasmania.
 “No-one should have to go through such extraordinary efforts to find out how their mother died”, recalls Lorraine Long.
-“That’s why I felt compelled to form the group and educate others on what they’re in for.”
+“That’s why I felt compelled to educate other families on being prepared for what they’re in for.
+Thus the group was born.”

-Her first call was to a woman whose husband’s body had been lost after he died in hospital.
+Her first call was to a woman whose husband’s body had been lost after he died in a country hospital.

 “We talked for hours and although the circumstances were different, what we’d been through was identical.”